kubewarden/kubewarden.io/content/blog/2025/09/kubewarden-1.29-release.md

 Up until now, this was possible globally per PolicyServer by setting their env var `KUBEWARDEN_POLICY_TIMEOUT` via its `spec.env`.

-With 1.29.0, we have added a new field to all policy resources:
+With 1.29.0, we have added a new field `spec.timeoutEvalSeconds` to all policy resources.
+This allows to set the evaluation timeout on a per-policy basis, in addition to per PolicyServer.
-`spec.timeoutEvalSeconds`.

-This field complements the already existing `spec.timeoutSeconds`, which sets the timeout for the associated Kubernetes Webhhok for the policy.
+This field complements the already existing `spec.timeoutSeconds`, which sets the timeout for the associated Kubernetes Webhook for the policy.

-The new `spec.timeoutEvalSeconds` field is optional and allows specifying the timeout for the policy evaluation.
+The new `spec.timeoutEvalSeconds` field is optional.
 After the timeout passes, the policy evaluation call will fail as usual based on the `spec.failurePolicy` setting.
 Its value must be between 2 and 30 seconds.
-The new field value is checked so it doesn't exceed `spec.timeoutSeconds`, and so neither `timeoutSeconds` nor `timeoutEvalSeconds` can be greated than the maximum webhook timeout from Kubernetes (hardcoded at 30s).
+The new field value is checked so it doesn't exceed `spec.timeoutSeconds`, and so neither `timeoutSeconds` nor `timeoutEvalSeconds` can be greater than the maximum webhook timeout from Kubernetes (hardcoded at 30s).

 In the case of AdmissionPolicies and ClusterAdmissionPolicies, this new field is part of the [usual spec](https://docs.kubewarden.io/reference/CRDs#policyspec).